 Introducing BrandingRepo (for Rails)

-An article, posted about 3 years ago filed in BrandingRepo, ruby, rails, gem, mit, open source, Git, design & clients.
+An article, posted more than 3 years ago filed in BrandingRepo, ruby, rails, gem, mit, open source, Git, design & clients.

 Ever had the problem that you reuse the same project for a managemable number of clients?
 Too few to store branding materials in a database, but more than one making it hard to keep separate branches in sync?